Why designer homes are getting more and more popular

 Designer homes are not only the envy of people in your street, but can now be globally showcased on Pinterest, Instagram and the holy grail of an upmarket design blog.
 Therefore, demand for a photo worthy home is increasing partly as a response to our desire to share our worlds on social media, and partly as a result of us being inspired by other people’s designs online.
 Australia’s somewhat isolated geographic location in the world has meant that trends in fashion, design and music for example, are traditionally a little slow to reach our shores.
 These days the instantaneous nature of the internet vastly reduces this lag time, even if we need to wait for the cost of importing luxury products to drop if they’re new to the market.

-Designer home builders in Melbourne have also been vociferously consuming local home renovation shows like The Block, House Rules and the classic Better Homes and Gardens in order to inspire their next designs and see the latest trends in property.
+Designer home builders have also been vociferously consuming local home renovation shows like The Block, House Rules and the classic Better Homes and Gardens in order to inspire their next designs and see the latest trends in property.
 The general public is also lapping them up, indicating a strong preference for DYI that’s not only cost effective, but beautiful.

 They save you money… in the long term